 - Ocular Gushers: When Alice gets frustrated with the constant changing of size, she cries an entire ocean of tears due to being gigantic at this stage.

 - Off with His Head!: The Queen's favorite phrase is to literally call for people to get their heads cut off.
 When it happens to a card, we're immediately treated to a shot of the unlucky card being dragged off to the chopping block by two cards of the opposite color, flanked by two parallel rows of card soldiers standing guard.

 - The Queen of Hearts gets this reaction when she witnesses Alice growing rapidly in the courtroom.

 - Alice gets this twice.
-First, when she realizes she has shrunk back to her normal size and is at the Queen's mercy.
+First, when she realizes she has shrunk back to her normal size while telling off the Queen and is now at the Queen's mercy.
 Then when she sees the Queen and the other Wonderland residents approaching her while she is trapped at the door trying to escape Wonderland.

 - Oh, No...
 Not Again!: After Alice eats a treat that says "Eat me", she starts growing again while searching for the White Rabbit's gloves and gets that reaction.

 - Only One Finds It Fun: When the Rabbit introduces the Queen of Hearts at the croquet match, the speculators all cheer, but when he introduces the King, only one of them does.

 - Not just Alice, but also the White Rabbit at some points, though he's way too neurotic to fit the trope perfectly.